15 December 2021

 climate adaptation and resilience activities in families and communities, and the

 expertise they bring from their daily lives.
-(S. Aibe, K. Gross 2021)
+(S. Aibe, K. Gross 2021) - Climate solutions must center on both indigenous and women’s leadership.

 Their role in decision-making, protection, and management of resources is crucial.